2.05 – Pay Practices & Mileage/Expense Reimbursement

 Admin Employees Assisting with Direct Care

 Hourly employees: Non-Direct Care (office staff) may volunteer to help with coverage in apartments/locations.
-For this work, they will be paid a flat hourly rate of $10.00.
-If this results in overtime, the time is paid at the time-and-a-half rate of $15.00 per hour.
+For this work, they will be paid at their regular rate of pay, including overtime as applicable.

 All employees are paid bi-weekly.
 Each paycheck will include earnings for all hours documented and approved throughout the previous payroll period.
 Unless otherwise announced, pay is distributed via direct deposit to the employee’s designated bank account(s) on Friday.
 In the event that a regularly scheduled payday fall on a day office is closed, such as a holiday, employees will receive their pay on the last day of the workweek before the regularly scheduled pay date.